rhiannonlau/CSharp_OOP_BankAccount/README.md

-A practice and refresher of object-oriented programming concepts following the tutorial by Microsoft (<href>https://learn.microsoft.com/en-us/dotnet/csharp/fundamentals/tutorials/classes</href>).
+A practice and refresher of object-oriented programming concepts in C# and .NET following the tutorial by Microsoft (<href>https://learn.microsoft.com/en-us/dotnet/csharp/fundamentals/tutorials/classes</href>).